fyx/ratcopy/README.md

 # ratcopy
-Rattic CLI with autocomplete and copypaste features
+RatticDB CLI with autocomplete and copypaste features